-We have a Services Agreement with Columbus Gold, whereby Columbus Gold provides administration and management services for a fixed monthly fee.
-The Services Agreement is effective until May 31, 2018.
+We had a services agreement with Columbus Gold, whereby Columbus Gold provided administration and management services for a fixed monthly fee.
+The agreement was effective until May 31, 2018.
 Currently, one of the Company's directors is a director of Columbus Gold.
 In the past, Columbus Gold had additional directors and officers in common with the Company.